Frequently Asked Questions

 According to those rules, “transportation expenditures” are defined as the following:

-Since the program’s inception in 2022, the Jacksonville Transit Authority (JTA) has completed a number of activities to build the foundation for the 30-year program.
+Since the program’s inception in 2022, JTA has completed a number of activities to build the foundation for the 30-year program.
 These activities include:

 • Developed Program Management Plan